 Iron is the most prominent element in steel alloys, with carbon coming in second.
 Additional elements such as manganese, chromium, vanadium, and tungsten may be included in steel investment castings.
 Read More…

-Waterville, OH | 419-878-8156Since 1944 we have been driven to remain a cut above the competition in investment castings and everything we do.
+Since 1944 we have been driven to remain a cut above the competition in investment castings and everything we do.
 We have our own tooling shop filled with state-of-the-art testing machines.
 We ensure perfect results every time.
 It is our goal to establish lifelong relationships with our customers that benefit us both.
 Contact us for more info today!

 The strength and durability of a particular casting is largely dependent upon the specific metallurgical composition.
-In general, steel and especially stainless steel investment castings are popular in industrial applications as they are stronger than cast iron, wrought iron, and malleable iron.
+In general, steel and especially stainless steel investment casting are popular in industrial applications as they are stronger than cast iron, wrought iron, and malleable iron.
 These parts are capable of enduring shocks, wear, and heavy loads.

 Though these features can be attributed in large part to the material itself, investment casting allows for the creation of completed precision parts with no flash or parting lines.
 Because the wax molds are exact replicas of the desired final product, accuracy is easily attained and parts rarely require additional processing.